 Complete details related to each of these options is available on the California Commission on Teacher Credentialing (CTC) website.

-All applicants to the Multiple Subject and Concurrent Programs must pass the California Subject Examination for Teachers (CSET) Multiple Subjects Examination - Subtests I – III in order to meet the Subject Matter Competence requirement.
+All applicants to the Multiple Subject and Concurrent Programs must pass the California Subject Examination for Teachers (CSET) Multiple Subjects Examination - Subtests I – III OR complete a commission approved subject matter preparation program.
+Currently, CSUSM offers a preparation program for liberal studies students in order to meet the Subject Matter Competence requirement.
 Applicants must request official test scores be sent to the School of Education.
-Exam scores are valid for five years.
-Our School of Education Initial Teaching Credential Programs Admission Application Companion Guide provides complete details related to requesting and submitting CSET scores.
+Exam scores are valid for ten years.
 Visit our How To Apply page for further information.

 All applicants to the Single Subject Program have two options for meeting the Subject Matter Competence requirement:

-All applicants to the Middle Level Program must pass the California Subject Examination for Teachers (CSET) Multiple Subjects Examination - Subtests I – III in order to meet the Subject Matter Competence requirement for the Multiple Subject credential.
+All applicants to the Middle Level Program must pass a Single Subject CSET Examination OR complete a commission-approved subject matter preparation program in order to meet the Subject Matter Competence.
 Applicants must request official test scores be sent to the School of Education.
-Exam scores are valid for five years.
+Exam scores are valid for ten years.
 Visit our How To Apply page for further information.

 A Certificate of Clearance is a document issued by the Commission to an individual who has completed the Commission's fingerprint and character and identification process, whose moral and professional fitness has been shown to meet the standards as established by law.
 This clearance is required for all admitted students prior to beginning the program.
 For complete details on how to apply for a certificate of clearance visit the Forms & Resources page, and the CTC website.

-The tuberculin clearance must be on file in CEHHS Student Services before beginning the program.
-TB clearance is valid for four years and must remain valid throughout all Clinical Practice (student teaching) experiences.
-The clearance may be obtained at a private physician’s office, the County Health Department or the CSU San Marcos Student Health Center.
+The tuberculin risk assessment must be on file in CEHHS Student Services before beginning the program.
+TB risk assessment is valid for four years and must remain valid throughout all Clinical Practice (student teaching) experiences.
+The assessment may be obtained at a private physician’s office, the County Health Department or the CSU San Marcos Student Health Center.
 Current CSUSM students can obtain an appointment at the Student Health Center by calling 760-750-4915.
-Please note the tuberculin clearance is separate from the immunization clearance required for University admission.
+Please note the tuberculin risk assessment is separate from the immunization clearance required for University admission.

 All applicants to Initial Teaching Credential Programs must submit three current letters of recommendation, preferably on official letterhead, from faculty or others who are knowledgeable about the applicant’s personal qualities and potential in order to be considered for admission.
+Letters can be submitted through Cal State Apply or turned in to the Student Services Center(UH 221).
 Applicants are encouraged to submit one letter written by a public school teacher or administrator.

 All qualified applicants will be required to participate in an interview the faculty responsible for admissions to the applicable program.
 The interview process may include an individual interview, a group interview, and on-site submission of a writing sample from prompt.
 Interview panels include program coordinators, faculty, public school teachers, and public school administrators.
 Applicants are notified by mail or email to make arrangements for the interview after the application deadline.